 I’ve breastfed two of my four children myself, and fed the other two with bottles.
 It hasn’t come naturally to me (or my babies).

-BUT I have got it to work and my littlest is now five months and I’m still feeding him.
+BUT I have got it to work and my littlest is now eleven months and I’m still feeding him once a day.

-In case it helps any of you, I thought I’d jot down a few things that helped me.
+In case it helps any of you, and to mark World Breastfeeding Week, I thought I’d jot down a few things that helped me.
 I also discuss my personal experiences in this podcast (really only relevant to those who are struggling!).

 Only Listen To Those Who Really Help